fershad/fershad.com/src/writing/tutorial-webinar-time-zone-pages.md

 First, the webinars data file.
 We'll be storing a title, presenter, description, and broadcast time.

 <!-- markdownlint-disable -->
-{% codeToHtml "js", "_data/webinars.js" %}
+{% codeToHtml "javascript", "_data/webinars.js" %}
     [
      { "title": "Setting up your business", "presenter": "Fershad", "description": "Tips, tricks, and a few shortcuts to help you start your own business.", "liveTime": "2019-09-20T10:45:00Z" }, { "title": "Get your first client", "presenter": "Michael", "description": "Secure your first client, and start off on the road to success.", "liveTime": "2019-09-27T12:30:00Z" }, { "title": "Handling your taxes", "presenter": "Andrew", "description": "Stay on top of your finances and tax reporting to avoid unexpected suprises.", "liveTime": "2019-10-04T15:00:00Z" }
     ]
 {% endcodeToHtml %}
 <!-- markdownlint-enable -->